gbmhunter/blog/content/electronics/components/heatsinks-and-thermal-interfaces/_index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
+categories: [ "Electronics", "Components" ]
 date: 2013-05-29
+lastmod: 2021-04-20
-tags: [ "heatsink", "circuit design", "components", "overheating", "thermal", "temperature", "packages" ]
+tags: [ "heatsinks", "circuit design", "components", "overheating", "thermal", "temperature", "packages", "pads", "interfaces", "thermal interfaces" ]
-title: "Heatsinks"
+title: "Heatsinks And Thermal Interfaces"
-type: page
+type: "page"
 ---

-## Overview
+## Heatsinks

 Heatsinks are used in circuit design to conduct heat away from a component faster than what air would do, usually to prevent high-power components from overheating and failing.